smoores-dev/storyteller/docs/docs/aligning-books.md

 Navigate to your web interface and click the "Add book" button, which will open a dialogue where you can upload each file, first the EPUB, and then the audiobook files.
-After your file uploads have completed, you can click the "Start processing" button, which will begin the automated syncing process.
+After your file uploads have completed, you can click the "Start processing" button, which will begin the automated alignment process.

-Storyteller runs entirely on your hardware, which means the length of the syncing process will vary depending on your hardware.
+Storyteller runs entirely on your hardware, which means the length of the alignment process will vary depending on your hardware.
 Most of the processing time is made up by the automated transcription of the audiobook, which is a very resource intensive task.
-This will go faster if you have faster CPU cores, more CPU cores, or a CUDA-capable GPU, but it's expected that the entire synchronization process will take around 1-4 hours for most books on most relatively modern hardware.
+This will go faster if you have faster CPU cores, more CPU cores, or a CUDA-capable GPU, but it's expected that the entire alignment process will take around 1-4 hours for most books on most relatively modern hardware.

 **Note**: If you have a CUDA-capable GPU, and would like to use that rather than your CPU for transcription, check out the